-Please familiarize yourself with the ALICE program detailed in the summary below

-The ALICE program is designed to give a person, or group of people, who may find themselves in a violent, life threatening situation, some mental and physical tools that could play a vital role in their survival.
+Please familiarize yourself with the ALICE program detailed in the summary below threatening situation, some mental and physical tools that could play a vital role in their survival.
 The program is designed so that anyone can employ the strategies.
 Young, old, male, female, it does not matter.
 One does not have to be police or military trained in order to survive a violent encounter.
 He or she does need to have a frame of reference from which to draw, when making life saving decisions under extreme pressure, much like preparing for a fire, tornado or earthquake.
 ALICE is an acronym for: